Khadka-Bishal/Swastha/README.md

     git clone https://github.com/Khadka-Bishal/Swastha.git
     ```

+pip install librosa, flask, requests, tensorflow for the ml-api and heart app.
+Run ml-api using python app.py and Heart app using python3 app.py.
+Similarly, run the main application: the website with npm run dev.
+Make sure to use vite using npm as well.

 ## Team Members and Roles
 - **Tareq**: Biomedical engineer
 - **Abhigya**: ML Model + Chatbot developer